 Jump to the content of the page

-Definition of Shore hardness testing
+Definition of Shore hardness testing according to ASTM D2240 & ISO 48-4

-In the Shore hardness test, the indentation depth is measured using a spring-loaded indenter made of hardened steel to indent the material/specimen.
-The indentation depth is a measurement for Shore hardness, that is determined on a scale of 0 Shore (2.5 millimeter indentation depth) to 100 Shore (0 millimeter indentation depth).
 A range of different Shore scales have been established based on a variation in indenter forms and spring characteristics.
-The most well-known scales are Shore A and D. Other scales, such a Shore B, C, 0, 00, 000, and D0 apply to specific applications.
+The best known scales are Shore A and D. Other scales such as Shore B, C, 0, 00, 000 and D0 are known for specific applications.

 Shore scales and application examples: